 ‘We shouldn’t ask “What does a person need to be able to do in order to fit into the existing social order today?”
 Instead we should ask “what lives in each human being and what can be developed in him or her?” ’ — Rudolf Steiner

 Steiner's Theory of Child Development

-Steiner Education is designed to enhance, enrich and support the developmental phases of childhood.
-Dr. Steiner referred particularly to three essential phases — each of approximately seven years duration.
-In each of these phases, different faculties are coming to birth, different growth forces are operating and the child learns in correspondingly different ways.
-To provide meaningful support for the child in the journey from infancy to adulthood, curriculum and methodology must be based on a deep comprehension of these phases.
-It is of the greatest importance that each stage is experienced fully and not cut short — the aim of our education is to help children develop strengths for a lifetime.
-Thus, the uniqueness of the Steiner system lies not so much in what is taught but in how and when.
+Steiner education enhances, enriches and supports the developmental phases of childhood.
+Dr Steiner referred particularly to three essential phases — each of approximately seven years duration.
+In each of these phases, important faculties are being developed, different growth forces are operating and the child learns in correspondingly different ways.
+To provide meaningful support for the child in the journey from infancy to adulthood, curriculum and methodology is based on a deep comprehension of these phases.
+The aim of Steiner education is to help young people develop lifelong attributes, skills, knowledge, values and characteristics to enable them to be free individuals with purpose and meaning in their lives.

 Early Childhood (0–7)